ISAITB/docs-tdl/source/constructs/index.rst

     @txnid, yes, The ID of the transaction to which this processing step belongs.
-    @desc, yes, A description for the action taking place within the processing step. operation, no, An optional ``string`` to identify an operation the handler is expected to perform. input, no, Zero or more elements for the input parameters to the processing step.
+    @desc, yes, A description for the action taking place within the processing step.
+    @id, no, The ID for the step.
+This is also the name of a ``map`` variable in the session context in which output will be stored. operation, no, An optional ``string`` to identify an operation the handler is expected to perform. input, no, Zero or more elements for the input parameters to the processing step.
 See :ref:`handlers-inputs-outputs` for details.

-The ``operation`` is relevant for processing handlers that can support more than one task.
+The ``operation`` attribute is relevant for processing handlers that can support more than one task.
 Use of multiple operations under the same transaction renders processing services quite powerful in that they can perform any number of related operations and be extended with additional ones if needed.